themangoemoji/AccessPointDirectionDetection/README.md

 ## Assumptions
   1. Model requires at least 2 access points
+  2. The cardiod function is a very uniform and predictable function.
+Interference caused by different orientations of a real device will have different and unexpected properties that may not lend themselves well to modeling.

 ## Further exploration:
   1. Extend model to allow for moving sensor in space (toward/away from AP's).
 This model currently accounts for changing angle of device, not moving in space.